The superpower vision

 Our States and Territories already rely substantially on renewable energy and have ambitious plans to expand renewables.

-See Australian states and territories are powering into renewable energy on this site.
+See Australian is moving into renewable energy on this site.

 Companies are moving to renewable energy and batteries to cut costs, e.g. remote mines with microgrids are generating 50% of their electricity from renewables.